Charles Eugene Flandrau: Career

 In 1853, Flandrau relocated to Traverse des Sioux, Minnesota, to practice law.
 During the 1850s, he served on the Minnesota Territorial Council, in the Minnesota Constitutional Convention, and on the Minnesota territorial and state supreme courts.
 He was also appointed as U.S. Agent for the Sioux in 1856; in this region they were Dakota people.

+When the American Civil War began, Flandrau was a vocal opponent.
+He refused to join the Union Army for any purpose of aggression against the Confederates, damaging his credibility further.

-In August 1862, learning of a violent Dakota uprising in the southwestern corner of the state (caused largely by the federal government's failure to deliver annuities in goods and payments on time, and resulting in the Dakota starving), Flandrau enlisted in the Union Army as a captain.
+In August 1862, learning of a violent Dakota uprising in the southwestern corner of the state Flandrau enlisted in the Union Army as a captain.
 He assembled an armed force and quickly went to the defense of settlers at New Ulm.
 Both Flandrau State Park and the community of Flandreau, South Dakota, are named in his honor, as he was successful in defending the community.
 Governor Alexander Ramsey appointed Flandrau in charge of the defense of the southwestern frontier of the state, and he served in this capacity at the rank of colonel for two years, simultaneous to his position on the Minnesota Supreme Court.

 In 1864, Flandrau resigned from both positions and moved to Nevada to practice law.
 He returned to Minneapolis within a year to practice law with Isaac Atwater.

-In 1867, he ran as the Democratic candidate for governor but was defeated by William Rainey Marshall.
+In 1867, he ran as the Democratic candidate for Governor of Minnesota but was defeated by William Rainey Marshall.
+In mid-September of 1867, while campaigning for Governor, Flandrau gave a speech using racial slurs, garnering him national attention for his explicit opposition to protections for African-Americans and support for racial violence.
+Secretary of State William H. Seward urged Minnesotans not to vote for Flandrau.
 In 1869 he ran for chief justice of the Minnesota Supreme Court, but was again defeated.

 In 1870, he moved to St. Paul, Minnesota, where he began a legal partnership with Horace R. Bigelow and Greenleaf Clark.
 He worked with them until his death in 1903.